MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/images.md

 - [`Source`](xref:Xamarin.Forms.Image.Source) - An [`ImageSource`](xref:Xamarin.Forms.ImageSource) instance, either File, Uri or Resource, which sets the image to display.
 - [`Aspect`](xref:Xamarin.Forms.Image.Aspect) - How to size the image within the bounds it is being displayed within (whether to stretch, crop or letterbox).
-- `ErrorPlaceholder` - An `ImageSource` instance, which sets the local image to display if the image specified in the `Source` property can't be loaded.
-- `LoadingPlaceholder` - An `ImageSource` instance, which sets the local image to display while the image specified in the `Source` property is loading.

 [`ImageSource`](xref:Xamarin.Forms.ImageSource) instances can be obtained using static methods for each type of image source: